Saiminator/Kyuukei/_characters/Elaine.md

 ## Abilities

 **Star Creation:** Elaine’s Space Affinity has manifested in the form of stellar constructs, allowing her to create dense, glowing orbs of mana that resemble miniature stars.
-These stars act as anchors, radiating intense energy while distorting the area around them, creating a gravitational pull.
-Elaine uses them both a tool for gravity manipulation and as powerful projectiles.
-Elaine can launch these stars at enemies, bending gravity while near and dealing damage comparable to being hit by a speeding truck.
+These stars act as anchors, distorting the area around them and serving as focal points for her gravity manipulation.

+Elaine can also launch these stars as projectiles, causing them to bend gravity in their vicinity while dealing damage comparable to being hit by a speeding truck upon impact.

+She can also launch these stars as projectiles, causing them to bend gravity in their vicinity while dealing damage comparable to being hit by a speeding truck upon impact.

 **Gravity Manipulation:** As an extension of her ability, Elaine can alter the gravity of her stars, causing them to pull in or repel objects, spells, or even people within their vicinity.
-This manipulation also applies to her own body, allowing her to adjust her weight for greater speed and agility or increase the force behind her strikes.
+By absorbing mana from the environment, a star can increase its gravitational pull, making it semi-self-sustaining as it continuously draws in energy.
+Conversely, by actively feeding mana into a star, it can radiate outward force, creating an anti-gravity effect that pushes objects away.
+This manipulation also applies to her own body, letting her lighten herself for greater speed and agility or increase her weight to add force behind her strikes.